 Scheme Non-funding Employer contribution rates

-Armed Forces 15.1%
+Armed Forces 16.1%

-General 14.4%
+General 14.7%

-Police 17.2%
+Police 14.5%

 Prisons Service Nil

-For comparison the contribution rates for the 2018/19 year are 15.4% for the Armed Forces scheme, 13.4% for the General scheme, 16.8% for the Police scheme and nil for the Prisons scheme.
-The rates for the General and Police schemes have increased due to the impact of the smoothing and, for the General scheme, due to changes to the demographic assumptions.
-The increasing average age of members is also expected to result in a gradual increase in contribution rates.
+For comparison the contribution rates for the 2020/21 year are 15.5% for the Armed Forces scheme, 14.9% for the General scheme, 16.5% for the Police scheme and nil for the Prisons scheme.

+The contribution rates for the General and Police schemes have reduced due to changing membership.